magomezh/Weather-ParkAttendance/README.md

 ## Findings

 * Charts showing annual attendance plotted by year shown against percentage of operating days with precipitation impact.
-* Displaying attendance in millions and precipitation in percentage, using the twinx method to show twin Axes object that shares same x-axis (Year).
+* Displaying attendance and precipitation percentage, using the twinx method to show twin Axes object that shares same x-axis (Year).

 ### Aquariums